USA :: Texas :: Collin County

 Sprint to the Finish: I wasn't able to host an all-day writer retreat this year, but I will be able to host this year's Sprint to the Finish on November 30 evening for those this close to making it who need a quiet place dedicated solely to the achievement of the 50K word count goal before midnight.
 I'll add my address to the event closer to November 30.

-over 2 years agoI'm so very proud of everyone.
+almost 3 years agoI'm so very proud of everyone.
 Through rain, through hunger, through mighty feasts, demanding family members, plot holes, fanged plot bunnies, pitfalls and bear traps...you're still here.
 And you're almost there.

 We don't have any place scheduled for the Sprint to the Finish, but let's hunker down tomorrow night and meet on Facebook (https://www.facebook.com/groups/NaNoWriMoNTX/) to share our progress and encourage each other to the 50,000th word.
 Set your own write-in if you like, wherever is close and comfortable for you (and post it on FB in case someone else wants to join you), and type your little fingers off.
 Have breakfast for dinner at Denny's, go to McAlister's or Corner Bakery for sandwiches, caffeinate at a coffee shop, stack pillows all around you at home, whatever inspires you to write.
 Take a screenshot of your last words, a picture of your celebratory dessert or drink, or a selfie of you while you collapse in exhaustion.
 It's a Virtual Sprint to the Finish!